wpilibsuite/allwpilib/README.md

 There are a few tasks other than `build` available.
 To see them, run the meta-task `tasks`.
 This will print a list of all available tasks, with a description of each task.

-format.py can be executed in either the styleguide or root directories of the repository via `python3 format.py` or `./format.py`.
+Formatting can be executed either via the `format` gradle task, or by executing format.py from either the styleguide or root directories of the repository via `python3 format.py` or `./format.py`.
+If using the gradle format command, arguments can be specified with `-PformatArgs="arg"`.

 ## Publishing